AnanthVivekanand/kal-explorer/README.md

-# Kryptonite explorer
+# Kal explorer
-!!
-Currently under development !!
+:exclamation: :exclamation: Currently under development :exclamation: :exclamation:

-An open source explorer with support for UTXO based crypto-currencies.
+An open source explorer/wallet with support for UTXO based crypto-currencies.

 ## Contributions
 Contributions are welcomed, encouraged and may be rewarded with [Tuxcoin](https://tuxcoin.io) (The open source software coin).

-## Getting started
+## Getting started :school_satchel:

 This getting started section assumes you have docker installed.